China Kantner: MTV and radio

 In July 1986, she appeared as a guest VJ on MTV, which led to her making regular appearances for the next four years during her summer vacations.
 When she started working for the station at the age of 15, she was, at the time, the youngest MTV VJ ever.
 As an MTV VJ, she interviewed her father for the MTV Summer of Love 20th anniversary celebrations.
 For a while around 1989, she also presented a Saturday night phone-in request show on a local Bay Area radio station, KRQR-FM.

 Acting

 Having started off acting in school plays, Kantner has appeared in several movies (such as Airheads, The Stoned Age and The Evening Star), television sitcoms (notably Home Improvement) and stage plays.
-Between acting roles, she studied psychology at Santa Monica College, having relocated from San Francisco to Los Angeles in the early 1990s.
 Her 1998 appearance in season seven of Home Improvement as the recurring character Willow Branch Leaf Wilson (she 'pruned' the name back to Willow Wilson) was her final professional acting role, and she has now retired from acting.
-In late 2001, following an interview in Vanity Fair, she also stopped giving interviews.
 She did, however, provide a few brief quotes for Jeff Tamarkin's book on the history of Jefferson Airplane.